adishijha/bookmybus/README.md

 # bookmybus
+This a ticket booking application.
+It has two modules-Admin and User.
 This web application uses HTML, CSS, JS, PHP and MySQL.
-XAMPP is used as the local server
+XAMPP is used as the local server.